Achieving consistent great prints requires a good printer, excellent filament, and a level bed.

 A level build plate is essential for producing a consistent first layer and proper bed adhesion.

-Whenever you start a new print, it’s best practice to watch the first layer.
+It’s best practice to watch the first layer whenever you start a new print.
 Most bed leveling issues are apparent during the first few layers of printing, and catching problems early in the print process can save you from wasting filament on failed prints – not to mention wasting hours of printing time.

 Visually, the first layer should have slightly “squished” lines throughout the first layer.